Marathon Oil Corporation (MRO) Stock: Evaluating the Market Performance

 MRO) stock’s latest price update

-The stock price of Marathon Oil Corporation (NYSE: MRO) has jumped by 0.90 compared to previous close of 23.29.
-Despite this, the company has seen a fall of -0.21% in its stock price over the last five trading days.
+The stock price of Marathon Oil Corporation (NYSE: MRO) has dropped by -1.35 compared to previous close of 22.25.
+Despite this, the company has seen a fall of -5.75% in its stock price over the last five trading days.
 Barron’s reported on 09/23/22 that APA, Halliburton, and Other Energy Stocks Tumble as Oil Prices Slide

 MRO’s Market Performance

-Marathon Oil Corporation (MRO) has seen a -0.21% fall in stock performance for the week, with a 3.48% gain in the past month and a 10.85% surge in the past quarter.
-The volatility ratio for the week is 3.21%, and the volatility levels for the past 30 days are at 3.17% for MRO.
-The simple moving average for the last 20 days is 1.04% for MRO’s stock, with a simple moving average of -9.94% for the last 200 days.
+Marathon Oil Corporation (MRO) has seen a -5.75% fall in stock performance for the week, with a -7.15% decline in the past month and a -0.23% plunge in the past quarter.
+The volatility ratio for the week is 2.44%, and the volatility levels for the past 30 days are at 3.13% for MRO.
+The simple moving average for the last 20 days is -5.30% for MRO’s stock, with a simple moving average of -15.72% for the last 200 days.

 Analysts’ Opinion of MRO